eightball270/MikroTik-Static-Routing/README.md

 # MikroTik Static Routing
-Just like configuring static routing on [Cisco](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals?tab=readme-ov-file#static-routing), MikroTik routers must also configure static routing on each router by manually creating a routing table.
-The configuration of creating a routing table is to enter the destination network address and its gateway.
+Just like configuring static routing on [Cisco](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals?tab=readme-ov-file#static-routing) devices, MikroTik routers also require static routing to be configured on each router by manually creating a routing table.
+To create a routing table, you need to enter the destination network address and its corresponding gateway.

 ## Technology Used
 - GNS3